 No points are deducted for flying over the maximum flight time or past the end of the working time.

-Immediately after the end of the working time, or after each attempt for the task "all-up-last-down", the 30 seconds landing window will begin.
-Any model gliders still airborne must now land.
-If a model glider lands later, then that flight will be scored with 0 points.
+For all Tasks except Task C, a 30 seconds landing window will begin at the end of the working time.
+For Task C (All up, last down, seconds) the landing window will end 3:33 after the start signal.
+Any model gliders still airborne must land before the end of the landing window.
+If a model glider lands later, then that flight will score zero.